Iridar/WOTCIridarAppearanceManager/WOTCIridarAppearanceManager/ReadMe.txt

 [*] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2518586673][b][WOTC] No Tech Gated Helmets[/b][/url] - allows equipping any helmet in Character Pool.
 [*] [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1125727531][b]WOTC Use My Class[/b][/url] - makes soldiers properly promote to the soldier class set in Character Pool.[/list]

+[h1]KNOWN ISSUES[/h1]

+Mod causes a ton of log warnings and redscreens while working with Character Pool Loadout.
+Those are annoying, but completely harmless, and fixing them all would require way more effort and Highlander changes than its worth.

 [h1]CREDITS[/h1]

 Huge thanks to [b]Xymanek (Astral Descend)[/b] for crucial code support and UI improvements.